OmarXXIV/OmarXXIV/README.md

 - 👋 Hi, I’m @OmarXXIV
 - 👀 I’m interested in ... learning to code
 - 🌱 I’m currently learning ...
-Java
+Python
 - 💞️ I’m looking to collaborate on ... nothing at the momment, I just want to learn as much as I can here
-- 📫 How to reach me ... at my profile email. or update a few things for this.
+- 📫 How to reach me ...
+N/A

 <!---
 OmarXXIV/OmarXXIV is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.